-You must install a valid license for each Safeguard for Privileged Passwords module to operate.
-More specifically, if any module is installed, Safeguard for Privileged Passwords will show a license state of Licensed and is operational.
-However, depending on which models are licensed, you will see limited functionality.
-That is, even though you will be able to configure access requests:

-• If a Privileged Passwords module license is not installed, you will not be able to request a password release.
+You must install a valid license.
+Once the module is installed, Safeguard for Privileged Passwords shows a license state of Licensed and is operational.
+If the module license is not installed, you have limited functionality.
+That is, even though you will be able to configure access requests, if a Privileged Passwords module license is not installed, you will not be able to request a password release.

-Virtual appliance licensing
+Virtual appliance Microsoft Windows licensing

 You must license the virtual appliance with a Microsoft Windows license.
 We recommend using either the MAK or KMS method.
 Specific questions about licensing should be directed to your Sales Representative.
+The virtual appliance will not function unless the operating system is properly licensed.